 Good Faith – this is a term often used in relation to entering into contracts and means that you should enter into an agreement openly, honestly and with only the intention to complete the contract on the terms agreed, not with an ulterior motive or the intention to cause harm to the other party.

-Good Will – a reference to the standing of a company with its customers and within the industry.
+Goodwill – a reference to the standing and reputation of a company with its customers and within the industry.
 This carries a value and forms one of the assets purchased as part of a company sale.
+Goodwill is called an intangible asset as it is not something physical that you can put your hands on.

 Holding Company – an entity which owns all the share capital of another company, sometimes known as a parent company.

-Indemnity – security or protection against a loss or burden, whether financial or an action.
+Indemnity – security or protection against a specific loss or burden, whether financial or an action.
 Often one party to a contract will indemnify the other against a possible financial or reputational loss arising due to the completion of the actions detailed within the contract.
+For example the seller of a business might indemnify the buyer against losses arising from litigation that is ongoing while the business is being sold.
+If those losses crystallise after the sale, the seller would then owe the buyer an agreed amount of compensation.

-Joint and Several Liability – if A+B enter into a contract with C, they will likely be both jointly and severally liable for the provisions of the contract, meaning either may be held solely accountable to C, or they may be held equally accountable by C. In most cases, C will have the sole discretion to choose who they will pursue under the contract.
+Joint and Several Liability – if A+B enter into a contract with C, they will likely be both jointly and severally liable for the provisions of the contract.
+This means that either of them may be held solely accountable to C, or they may be held equally accountable by C. In most cases, C will have the sole discretion to choose who they will pursue under the contract.

 Joint Venture – a commercial opportunity pursued jointly by two separate businesses.
 You can have contractual Joint Ventures or a new company may be created for the purpose.

 Limited Liability Partnership – this is a hybrid business structure, governed by both company and partnership law.
-It provides some protection from liability to partners, which simple partnerships do not provide.
+It provides some protection from unlimited liability to the partners, which simple partnerships do not provide.

-Majority Shareholder – the owner of 50% or more of the shares in a company.
+Majority Shareholder – the owner of more than 50% of the voting shares in a company.

-Mediation – a form of ADR where parties will attempt to amicably resolve a dispute with the involvement of an independent third party, though in the majority of cases a decision from mediation is not binding until it is enshrined within a formal, written agreement.
+Mediation – a form of ADR where parties will attempt to amicably resolve a dispute with the involvement of an independent third party mediator who acts as a go-between in negotiations.
+In the majority of cases a decision from mediation is not binding until it is enshrined within a formal, written agreement.

 Member – an individual or corporate partner of a partnership, who is entitled to receive a share of the partnership’s profit.